 3.2.
 Discrete time Markov Chain (DTMC)

 3.2.1.
 The Transition Count Matrix (TCM).
-The starting point in this method was to structure the Transitions Count Matrix (TCM).
-This is a two-dimensional array which tabulates the number of times all possible vertical lithofacies transitions occurs in any given stratigraphic succession that has been subdivided into its component facies (Table 2).
-In geological terms, the table indicates the number of times any one above facies passes upward into any other.
+The starting point in this method was to structure the Transition Count Matrix (TCM).
+This is a two-dimensional array which tabulates the number of times all possible vertical lithofacies transitions occur within a given stratigraphic succession that has been subdivided into its component facies (Table 2).
+In geological terms, the table indicates the number of times each facies is overlain by another.
 The lower bed of each transition couplet is given by the row number of the matrix and denotes a definite lithology, and columns give the composition of stratum resting immediately above a chosen lithology.
 Hence, if there were n lithofacies then the total of both the row and column is n-1.Elements in the transition Count Matrix (TCM) referred to by the symbol nij where i = row number and j = column number.
 It will be noted that where i =j the leading diagonal of the transition matrix has zeros elements in the matrix, i.e. transitions have only been recorded where the lithofacies shows an abrupt change in character, regardless of the thickness of the individual bed.
 This means that once a lithofacies state has been entered, the next state must be different; no return to the same lithofacies state is possible.
 The transition count matrix (TCM) is also called tally matrix [12] and summing the individual tallies nij either rows or columns must give the total number of transitions.

 3.2.2.
 The Probability Matrices.
 From the transition count matrix two probability matrices have been derived.
 The first in an independent trials probability matrix (ITPM) composed on r ij which represents the probability of the given transition occurring randomly.
 Given any lithofacies state i the probability of this